 Most popular species of fish can be kept in one of two types of saltwater ecosystems.

-Before you begin, you’ll want to decide which of the two major Saltwater Ecosystem types you’d like to focus on.
-This will dictate your entire path moving forward, including equipment purchases, as not all species of Fish, Coral, or Anemone will get along peacefully, and some will require tearing the whole tank apart just to catch.
+Before you begin, you’ll want to decide which of the two major saltwater ecosystem types you’d like to focus on.
+This will dictate your entire path moving forward, including equipment purchases, as not all species of fish, coral, or anemone will get along peacefully, and some will require tearing the whole tank apart just to catch.
 Rest assured, though, as the majority of your dream livestock is likely compatible, and Blue Fish Aquarium is here to help you every step of the way.
 You’ll also have plenty of time after setting up your aquarium to make this decision, so there is no pressure, and no rush.
 Each type of aquarium generally starts off the same way, so feel free to get your feet wet while researching.
-We recommend coming in and speaking with us about this process, as once you start it, it’s pretty “set and forget” until you and your new friends are ready.
+We recommend coming in and speaking with us about this process, as once you start your aquarium, it’s pretty “set and forget” until you and your new friends are ready.

 The Early Weeks